Eastern and Western Wind Integration Data Sets

 |Model Output Heights (m agl)||80 m, 100 m||100 m|

-These datasets may not match the distribution of the wind resource shown on NREL state wind maps.
-The state wind maps depict the distribution of long-term average wind resources, while these datasets were designed for use in wind integration studies that examine temporal profiles of wind and load.
+These data sets may not match the distribution of the wind resource shown on U.S. Department of Energy state wind maps.
+The state wind maps depict the distribution of long-term average wind resources, whereas these data sets were designed for use in wind integration studies that examine temporal profiles of wind and load.

-These datasets are time-series data for 2004, 2005 and 2006.
-This means that if you are investigating an overall good wind site but that, for example, 2004 happened to be a bad year for that site, then the time-series results for 2004 will likely reflect the poor resource during that year.
-Conversely, one year of data from this wind dataset might show a good wind resource due to interannual variations, yet the long-term average resource may be lower.
-The goal of these datasets was for use in wind integration studies that examine wind profiles with load or other wind.
-The goal of the NREL wind maps is to depict the distribution of long-term average wind resources.
-These time-series datasets and the NREL wind maps were created for different goals and cannot be directly compared.
-Additionally, different techniques were used in the modeling for these datasets and the NREL wind maps and these will result in different modeling errors.
+These data sets are time-series data for 2004, 2005, and 2006.
+This means that if you are investigating an overall good wind site but, for example, 2004 happened to be a bad year for that site, then the time-series results for 2004 will likely reflect the poor resource during that year.
+Conversely, 1 year of data from this wind data set might show a good wind resource due to interannual variations, yet the long-term average resource may be lower.
+The goal of these data sets was for use in wind integration studies that examine wind profiles with load or other wind.
+The goal of the wind maps is to depict the distribution of long-term average wind resources.
+These time-series data sets and the wind maps were created for different goals and cannot be directly compared.
+Additionally, different techniques were used in the modeling for these data sets and the wind maps, and these will result in different modeling errors.

 Even when similar models and techniques have been used, initial parameters into the model may have been different, resulting in different outputs.
-In these datasets, the goal was broad, regional datasets that were consistent across a very large area.
-This means that specific regions may have been better modeled using different initial input parameters; we attempted to yield the best broad representation, which may have been at the expense of better accuracy in specific regions.
+The goal for these data sets was to obtain broad, regional data sets that were consistent across a very large area.
+This means that specific regions may have been better modeled using different initial input parameters; NREL attempted to yield the best broad representation, which may have been at the expense of better accuracy in specific regions.